pidg/slmsay/README.md

 slmsay
 ======

-A command-line tool for making colourful text banners
+A command-line tool for making colourful IRC text banners.

-This code is written in FreeBasic and can be compiled for your system using the FreeBasic compiler.
+The PHP version has lots of features and can also output HTML.
+The 'compilable' version was cobbled together in Freebasic, lacks features, and is badly-coded.

+Enjoy!